murtezayesil/blog/src/2020/April/dont_fear.tar.md

 Name comes from "Tape ARchieve" because it has no indexing to allow random access to file.
 Reading a file in a tarball means also reading everything until that file, just like a tape.
 It is not suitable for reading individual files in a large archieve.

 It has no compression capability but everything in a tarball can be easily compressed by compressing tarball itself.
-Tarball will have .tar.gz extension if it is compressed with gzip algorithm.
+Tarball will have .tar.gz extension if it is compressed with gzip algorithm for instance.

 ## Why use tarballs?